 - Clean means: free of germs

-Let’s face it – if something is in Baby’s reach, it’ll end up in his mouth.
+Let’s face it – if something is in Baby’s reach, it’ll end up in their mouth.
 Hard as you try, you just can’t sanitize everything, and even trying to, you might miss the important stuff.
 Any food area or shopping cart where raw meat has been, and any place where baby has or will be changed are the big ones.

 Hands are how things are transported to the mouth, eyes, and nose, so keep Baby’s hands clean above all else.
-Sometimes you just have to accept that the rest of him is a lost cause.
+Sometimes you just have to accept that the rest of them is a lost cause.

 - Clean means: not sticky